Cologne Opera: The opera house

 The current opera house was designed by the German architect, Wilhelm Riphahn.
 It was inaugurated on 8 May 1957 in the presence of Konrad Adenauer, then the Chancellor of Germany and a former mayor of Cologne.
 The first opera to be performed there was Carl Maria von Weber's Oberon.
 In June of that year the house saw its first world premiere, Wolfgang Fortner's Die Bluthochzeit.
 The following month the opera company of La Scala appeared there on tour with Maria Callas in La sonnambula.

 The Cologne Opera House occasionally hosts solo recitals and special events; one remarkable such event was concert by jazz pianist Keith Jarrett in 1975 which was recorded and became one of the most popular solo jazz piano recordings of all time, known as The Köln Concert.

 The house has a seating capacity of 1,300 and an orchestra pit which can accommodate 100 musicians.
 It is part of an arts complex on Offenbachplatz which includes the Schauspiel Köln (Cologne Playhouse), also designed by Wilhelm Riphahn and built in 1962.
 At the end of the 2009/2010 season, both theatres closed for extensive refurbishment and redevelopment.
 Initially the opera house was due to reopen in November 2015, however problems in renovating the Cologne Opera meant that opera productions have been produced in alternative venues since then.
 Performance venues have included a converted factory ("Palladium"), a large tent on the Rhein ("Musical-Dom"), a turn-of-the-century courthouse ("Amtsgericht"), and an old exhibition hall ("Staatenhaus").
-The re-opening date of the Opera House on Offenbachplatz—whose renovation is far behind schedule and way over budget, and is now projected to be end of 2022.
+The re-opening date of the Opera House on Offenbachplatz—whose renovation is far behind schedule and way over budget, and is now projected to be autumn 2024.

 In 1904 the company came under the management of the city and took the name Oper der Stadt Köln, performing exclusively at the Theater am Habsburger Ring from 1906 until World War II, when it was badly damaged by allied bombs.
 Immediately after the war, the company performed first at the University of Cologne and then in the repaired Glockengasse and Habsburger Ring theatres.
 Both theatres were eventually torn down, and the company moved into its current opera house which was completed in 1957.
 The modernist design of the new opera house reflected the repertoire that was to characterise the post-war company which has premiered many new operas (normally one per season) and produced controversial stagings of older works.
 The company performs approximately 25 different operas on the main stage during its regular season which runs from September to June.
 It has also performed at the Edinburgh International Festival and the Vienna Festival during the summer months.

 The Cologne Opera has seen many stagings of Wagner's "Ring der Nibelungen"-Cycle, but one stands out: a furious and effective staging by Robert Carsen which was universally acclaimed.
 Markus Stenz pulled off the extraordinary feat of conducting the entire "Ring" in just two days in 2006.
 Stenz took the entire production to Shanghai, China, in 2010.